Top quark effects in composite vector pair production at the LHC: Vector pair production total cross sections via gluon fusion

-The total cross sections at the LHC for the production of the $V^{+}V^{-}$ and $V^{0}V^{0}$ final states via gluon fusion mechanism take their minimum values for the gauge model scenario where $G_V=\frac{v}{2}$, $a=\frac1{2}$ and $d=1$, that corresponds to the case in which the composite heavy vector states are the massive gauge bosons of a hidden local symmetry \cite{Carcamo:2010}.
-This implies that the parameters of the gauge model scenario damp the high energy behaviour of the vector pair production amplitudes via gluon fusion mechanism.
-It can be seen that the total cross sections at the LHC for the vector pair production via gluon fusion mechanism are small to give rise to a signal for a large region of the parameter space.
+The total cross sections at the LHC for the production of the $V^{+}V^{-}$ and $V^{0}V^{0}$ final states via the gluon fusion mechanism take their minimum values for the gauge model scenario.
+This implies that the parameters of the gauge model scenario damp the high energy behavior of the vector pair production amplitudes via the gluon fusion mechanism.
+It can be seen that the total cross sections at the LHC for the vector pair production via the gluon fusion mechanism are small to give rise to a signal for a large region of the parameter space.
 It is worth to mention that the gluon fusion mechanism is the only process leading to the $V^{0}V^{0}$ final state that cannot be produced via Drell-Yan annihilation.
-In the concerning to the production of the $V^{+}V^{-}$ final state via gluon fusion mechanism, its corresponding total cross section is comparable with the $V^{+}V^{-}$ Drell-Yan production cross section, which is independent on the $G_V$ coupling and is obtained in \cite{Barbieri:2010}.
-It is also important to mention that a weak coupling $G_{V}$ of the heavy vector with two longitudinal SM gauge bosons and a strong coupling $d$ of the scalar with the heavy vector pairs favors larger cross sections for the vector pair production via gluon fusion mechanism, since the corresponding squared amplitudes are proportional to $\frac{d^{2}}{G_{V}^{4}}$.
-This implies that deviations from $d=1$ will result in a strong increase of the vector pair production cross sections via gluon fusion mechanism.
+Regarding the production of the $V^{+}V^{-}$ final state via the gluon fusion mechanism, its corresponding total cross section is comparable with the $V^{+}V^{-}$ Drell-Yan production cross section, which is independent on the $G_V$ coupling and is obtained in \cite{Barbieri:2010}.
+It is also important to mention that a weak coupling $G_{V}$ of the heavy vector with two longitudinal SM gauge bosons and a strong coupling $d$ of the scalar with the heavy vector pairs favors larger cross sections for the vector pair production via a gluon fusion mechanism, since the corresponding squared amplitudes are proportional to $\frac{d^{2}}{G_{V}^{4}}$.
+This implies that deviations from $d=1$ will result in a strong increase of the vector pair production cross sections via the gluon fusion mechanism.